hvag/blog/itNow.md

 published: true
 ---

-What we love right now
+What we like right now

 ### Model
  - Microservices - Small reusable components (horizontal scaling)